 With a small but growing UK expat population, Japan’s low crime rate, great hospitality, incredible technology, and wealth of career opportunities in language teaching, technology and international business, makes the East Asian island an increasingly attractive destination for Western expatriates.

-Facing such a unique culture, how can foreigners effectively navigate expat life on this incredible island country?
+Facing a unique culture, how can foreigners effectively navigate expat life on this incredible island country?

 Japan is renowned for being an expensive place to live, especially Tokyo and Osaka.
 Maintaining your standard of living in Japan requires a large budget.